-Florida might be a beloved destination for Miami nightlife or Orlando Theme Parks (and Manatees!), but they don’t call it the Sunshine State for nothing.
+Florida might be a beloved destination for Miami nightlife or Orlando Theme Parks (and swimming with Manatees!), but they don’t call it the Sunshine State for nothing.
 There is really no better place to soak up the sun and explore the natural beauty of diverse ecosystems.

 You don’t have to go out of your way to enjoy nature in Florida – you can find bioluminescence and nesting turtles on the beaches near Disney World.
 But to maximise your wildlife-spotting opportunities, you’ll want to venture into Florida’s National Parks.

 There are a whopping 11 National Parks in Florida, each one home to natural scenery, historical monuments, or both.

 And there is much more to Florida’s wildlife than “snowbirds” who spend their winters in Florida retirement communities.
 Much of the state preserves the habitats of diverse wildlife populations.

 National Parks are some of the best places to find everything from black bears to panthers and sharks to sea turtles.
 Pelicans, manatees, alligators, and dolphins are some of the most exciting animals to spot throughout Florida.

 It’s so easy to get around Florida, too, so a National Park tour of the Sunshine State is a no-brainer.
 You can fly into any of the major airports in Miami, Orlando, Fort Lauderdale, Jacksonville, and Tampa, and continue on via train, bus, or car.
 Amtrak trains reach most major cities in Florida, and buses in the U.S. travel from cities to quieter areas, some even to the entrances of National Parks themselves.